Bogdanp/quicksilver.vim/README.md

 instead of normal matching then you can add `let g:QSMatchFn = 'fuzzy'` to your `.vimrc`.

-If a file with the given pattern does not exist then it will be opened for editing.
+If a file with the given pattern does not exist then a new file will be opened for editing with the given pattern as its filename.
 If a pattern ends in `/`, quicksilver will create a new folder, change its CWD to that folder and remain in insert mode expecting a file name.

 Patterns that start or end in a wildcard (`*`) are treated as glob patterns.
 For example, the pattern `*.md` will open all the files that